 Hungary: Minister says officer fired for abusing migrants

-A Hungarian police officer patrols the enlarged transit zone set up for migrants at the Hungary's southern border with Serbia near Tompa, 169 kms southeast of Budapest, Hungary, Thursday, April 6, 2017.
-A Hungarian police officer patrols the enlarged transit zone set up for migrants at the Hungary's southern border with Serbia near Tompa, 169 kms southeast of Budapest, Hungary, Thursday, April 6, 2017.
+Hungarian Interior Minister Sandor Pinter, foreground, inspects the enlarged transit zone set up for migrants at the Hungary's southern border with Serbia near Tompa, 169 kms southeast of Budapest, Hungary, Thursday, April 6, 2017.
+A playground is seen inside the prayer room of the enlarged transit zone set up for migrants, at Hungary's southern border with Serbia near Tompa, Hungary, Thursday, April 6, 2017.

 Discussions